AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 # I - CARBON

 > *Grown in space-based exo-wombs.
 Short life spans.
 They live their lives offworld and are untroubled by the darkness of space.
 More comfortable in an EVA suit than out of one.*

+> "Carbon-based replicants" was the official term scientists of the Old Age gave them.
+Artificial humans grown in space-based exo-wombs, Carbons are genetically engineered for a purpose.
+Engineers, technicians, laborers, most corporations that held investments in Carbon growers put them to use as grunts in their labor force.
+>
+And while most Carbons were laborers

 **ENGINEERED LUNGS**
 Use half oxygen compared to everyone else (one step for every two normal steps).